-Why you should be visiting CONSEC 2017
+Why you should have visited CONSEC 2017

-The theme of CONSEC 2017 is 'UK security, Independent but not alone; Maintaining security in a global context'.
+The theme of CONSEC 2017 was 'UK security, Independent but not alone; Maintaining security in a global context'.
 In the face of controversy and debate about the UK's future relationships within the EU this conference will acknowledge the unique national and international strengths and opportunities that keep UK led security in demand.

 The conference is Chaired by Bill Butler, former Chief Executive of the UK Security Industry Authority and the Keynote Speaker is Lord James Bethell.
 This year's conference will commence as usual with a thought-provoking global security forecast, which will then be followed throughout the day by influential speakers representing various professional perspectives on global security, and particularly the UK strengths in delivering solutions.
 These will include: Insuring against terrorism, Protection fro Cyber threats, Protecting Commercial Assets, The global enforcement perspective, Security consultancy against diverse threat, the UK's unique working arrangements between government and security industry.
 The conference will conclude with an informed panel debate which should address all your security-related questions.